plattysoft/ArToolKitJpctBaseLib/README.md

 ## Configuration

-For Android Studio, you just need to add the following to dependencies the build.gradle of your project:
+For Android Studio, you just need to add the following to dependencies of the __build.gradle__ of your project:

 ```
 dependencies {